Boston Civic Design Commissioner Biographies

 Linda Eastley, AICP

-Linda Eastley is a Founding Principal and Managing Partner at Eastley + Partners, LLC, with 25 years experience in campus planning and large-scale urban design.
-Ms. Eastley’s project experience has included strategies for university systems, waterfront and urban district planning, complex development programming, and site analysis.
+Linda Eastley is a Founding Principal and Managing Partner at Eastley + Partners, LLC, with 25 years of experience in campus planning and large-scale urban design.
+Ms. Eastley's project experience has included strategies for university systems, waterfront and urban district planning, complex development programming, and site analysis.
 She is active in the American Planning Association, the Society for College and University Planning, the Urban Land Institute, and the Women's Principal Group of the Boston Society of Architects.
 Ms. Eastley graduated from Cornell University and the Harvard Graduate School of Design.

 Jonathan Evans